-Canada has a robust capital market, as well as strength in funding growth ventures.
-Getting access to funding opportunities is facilitated by becoming a public company on the CSE stock market.
+Canada has a robust capital market, as well as strength in funding growth ventures in emerging industries.
+Getting access to funding opportunities can be facilitated by becoming a public company.
+There are four recognized stock exchanges in Canada including the Neo stock exchange or the CSE stock market.

 Being a Publicly Traded Company gives you access to the Canadian Capital Markets and the many pools of Public Venture Capital that are available to emerging companies.
-It raises your corporate profile and “puts you on the radar” as a suitable investment opportunity for investors.
+Therefore, being public raises your corporate profile and puts you “on the radar” as a suitable investment opportunity for investors.

-We invite you to consider the advantages of CSE as a destination to take your company public.
+We invite you to consider the advantages of each recognized stock exchange in Canada as a destination to take your company public.

 How do I take my Company Public in Canada?